Automattic/vip-quickstart/www/content/plugins/akismet/readme.txt

 1, 2, 3: You're done!

 == Changelog ==

+= 2.5.8 =
+* Simplify the activation process for new users
+* Remove the reporter_ip parameter
+* Minor preventative security improvements

+= 2.5.7 =
+* FireFox Stats iframe preview bug
+* Fix mshots preview when using https
+* Add .htaccess to block direct access to files
+* Prevent some PHP notices
+* Fix Check For Spam return location when referrer is empty
+* Fix Settings links for network admins
+* Fix prepare() warnings in WP 3.5

 = 2.5.6 =
 * Prevent retry scheduling problems on sites where wp_cron is misbehaving